-The system of evolution equations in the spatially flat Friedmann-Lema\^{i}tre-Robert\-son-Walker metric with $ds^2=-dt^2+a^2(t)(dx^2+dy^2+dz^2),$ was obtained and considered in slow-roll approximation~in~\cite{Guo:2010jr,vandeBruck:2015gjd}: where $H=\dot{a}/a$ is the Hubble parameter, $a(t)$ is the scale factor, dots denote the derivatives with respect to the cosmic time $t$.
-In \cite{Pozdeeva:2020shl,Pozdeeva:2021iwc}, we formulated the slow-roll approximation of evolution equations in terms of e-folding number $N_e$ using ${dA}/{dt}=-H{dA}/{dN_e}$.
+The system of evolution equations in the spatially flat Friedmann--Lema\^{i}tre--Robert\-son--Walker metric with $ds^2=-dt^2+a^2(t)(dx^2+dy^2+dz^2)$ was obtained and considered in slow-roll approximation~in~\cite{Guo:2010jr,vandeBruck:2015gjd}: where $H=\dot{a}/a$ is the Hubble parameter, $a(t)$ is the scale factor, dots denote the derivatives with respect to the cosmic time $t$.
+In~\cite{Pozdeeva:2020shl,Pozdeeva:2021iwc}, the slow-roll approximation of evolution equations in terms of e-folding number $N_e$ was formulated using ${dA}/{dt}=-H{dA}/{dN_e}$.
 The obtained equations can be presented as follows:

 where a prime denotes the derivative with respect to $N_e$, $W\equiv V/F$ and the effective potential~\cite{Pozdeeva:2019agu}: